-The Company's condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") and specifically with IFRS applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting (IAS 34).
-The accounting policies applied in the preparation of the condensed interim financial statements are consistent with those applied and disclosed in the Company's financial statements for the year ended April 30, 2017.
-The Company's financial statements should be read in conjunction with its audited financial statements for the year ended April 30, 2017.
-The Company's financial statements are presented in Canadian dollars unless otherwise noted.
+The Company's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These financial statements are presented in Canadian dollars unless otherwise noted.